Issues (Julia Michaels song): Critical reception

 The song received generally positive reviews from music critics.
 A writer for Billboard praised the song, writing, "with blunt, honest lyricism and razor-sharp songwriting, Michaels' decision to choose minimal production proves to be wise, helping to frame her intriguing vocals expertly in order to give fans a delicious first taste of what is yet to come".
-Writing for Idolator, Mike Wass stated "it can be hard for songwriters to carve out a unique voice when they step out on their own, but it doesn’t look like that will be a problem for Julia".
+Writing for Idolator, Mike Wass stated "it can be hard for songwriters to carve out a unique voice when they step out on their own, but it doesn't look like that will be a problem for Julia".

 Music video

 The official music video for the song, directed by Tabitha Denholm, was released on March 7, 2017.
 It features Michaels experiencing the unknown that every relationship goes through.
 It portrays the singer in a "loving" relationship which "feels like it could fall apart any moment".
 The male role is played by Alex Koch.
 The official lyric video for the song was released after the music video on May 17, 2017.
-It was directed by Pedro Chaves and shot in London, United Kingdom.
+It was directed by Pedro Chaves and shot in London, England.
 The video displays the life of several people and several backgrounds.

 Chart performance

-"Issues debuted at number 87 on the US Billboard Hot 100 issued for February 11, 2017.
+"Issues" debuted at number 87 on the US Billboard Hot 100 issued for February 11, 2017.
 The song peaked at number 11 in its 18th week on the chart and spent 29 weeks in total.
 The Recording Industry Association of America (RIAA) certified it 5× Platinum, which denotes five million units based on sales and track-equivalent on-demand streams.
 On the Canadian Hot 100, "Issues" peaked at number 17 and was certified 6× Platinum by Music Canada.

 The song reached number seven in France and was certified Diamond.
 In Sweden, it peaked at number 11 and was certified 4× Platinum.
 "Issues" was certified 3× Platinum in Norway and Australia, reaching number three in the former country and number five in the latter.
-In New Zealand and the United Kingdom, the song peaked at number 11 and number 10, respectively, attaining a Platinum certification in both.
+In New Zealand and the United Kingdom, the song peaked at number 11 and number 10, respectively, attaining 4× Platinum certification in New Zealand and Platinum certification in the UK.
 It charted within the top 15 of national record charts, at number two in Belgium, number three in Denmark, number seven in Scotland, number nine in Czech Republic, number 11 in Ireland, Malaysia, Slovakia, and number 15 in the Netherlands.
 The song received a 2× Platinum certification in Denmark, Italy, Spain, and Platinum in Belgium, Germany.